Kid-Friendly Waterfront Restaurants in NYC for Dinner With a View

 691 Bridge Street

-If you haven't been to City Island, now is the perfect time to find an excuse to go.
+If you haven't been to City Island, now is the perfect time to go.
 You'll feel like you're in New York City, but strangely also not, on this little island nestled at the north end of the Bronx.
-City Island Lobster House is right after you cross the bridge so you don't have to sit in traffic on the one-lane road on a popular summer weekend with kids whining.
-The place is huge and families abound, so you will fit right in.
-And a kid menu with chicken fingers and burgers means you can enjoy your lobster or steak without fretting about what your kid will eat.
+City Island Lobster House is right after you cross the bridge, so you don't have to sit in traffic on the one-lane road on a popular summer weekend.
+The place is huge, and families abound, so you will fit right in.
+And a kids' menu with chicken fingers and burgers means you can enjoy your lobster or steak without fretting about what your kid will eat.
 Enjoy the sounds of the seagulls cawing and the views of the Long Island Sound (and sounds of Italian Bronx accents).

 Cole's Dock Side – Great Kills, Staten Island

 This casual eatery overlooking Great Kills Harbor is the perfect place to bring the family any night of the week.
 While there's no kids' menu, the seafood-heavy selection also offers more child-friendly chicken and pasta alternatives.
 Enjoy the view of the harbor from inside the restaurant and the deck.